Video games in the Czech Republic: Appearance of the Czech Republic in video games

-The country has been featured in numerous games written by Czech developers, such as Euro Truck Simulator, Euro Truck Simulator 2 and Kingdom Come: Deliverance.
+The country has been featured in numerous games created by Czech developers, such as Euro Truck Simulator, Euro Truck Simulator 2 and Kingdom Come: Deliverance.
+It has also served as the inspiration for the fictional countries of Operation Flashpoint: Resistance and Arma 2.

 Command & Conquer takes place in Central Europe and some missions occur within the country's borders.
-The country was also the inspiration for fictional countries featured in Operation Flashpoint: Resistance and ARMA 2.

-In Call of Duty: Modern Warfare 3, a fictionalised uprising occurs in Prague.
-The city also features in a mission from Sly 2: Band of Thieves.
+Call of Duty: Modern Warfare 3 features a fictional uprising within Prague.
+The city also appears within a mission in Sly 2: Band of Thieves, and a race track in Forza Motorsport 5.

-In Forza Motorsport 5, one of the tracks available to play was based in Prague.

-In Metal Gear 2: Solid Snake, the title character is sent to save kidnapped Czech scientist Dr. Kio Marv.
-One part of Metal Gear Solid 4: Guns of the Patriots, occurred in Prague-inspired city with Czech signs and Vltava-inspired Volta River.
+In Metal Gear 2: Solid Snake, the title character is sent to save the kidnapped Czech scientist Dr. Kio Marv.
+Metal Gear Solid 4: Guns of the Patriots features a Prague-inspired city with Czech signs and a Vltava-inspired river named Volta.

-One character, Smoke (real name Tomas Vrbada), in Mortal Kombat is also Czech originating from Prague.
+The character of Smoke (real name Tomas Vrbada) in Mortal Kombat is a Czech hailing from Prague.

-In Deus Ex: Mankind Divided, a huge part of the story takes place in cyberpunk Prague, where the mix of modern architecture and historical building is very apparent from each other.
+In Deus Ex: Mankind Divided, a large segment of the story takes place in a cyberpunk version of Prague.

 As part of Czechoslovakia

-There are some missions in Contract J.A.C.K. that are set in Czechoslovakia.
+Some missions in Contract J.A.C.K. are set in Czechoslovakia.
 The former state also appears in the game Hidden & Dangerous.

-World of Tanks released Pilsen map in December 2015.
-This update also features Czechoslovak Tanks.
+World of Tanks released the Plzeň map in December 2015.
+The update also featured Czechoslovak tanks.

 Video game events in the Czech Republic

 Game Developers Session is a game development conference that has been held annually since 2003.
-Video Game Culture figures including Developers have Presentation there about Video Gaming and players can meet Video Game developers for Chat about their project.
+It features presentations given by video game culture figures such as developers, and enables players to meet them and discuss their projects.
 They can also sometimes try video games that are in development.

 Game Access is a game development conference that has been first held in Brno in 2010.
 Since 2016, Game Access is held annually.
-It includes speeches of developers from all around the world, Indie Expo where all its participants compete for Game Access Awards, Business Expo and networking events.
-Since 2017, the organizers included workshops in the Game Access conference.
+It includes speeches of developers from all around the world, the Indie Expo where all the participants compete for Game Access Awards, the Business Expo and networking events.
+Since 2017, the organizers have included workshops.

-GameFFest is a Game Festival held in Prague.
-Video Game Players can try Video Games for various Platforms and look around a Video Game history Museum.
-The Festival is a Part of PragoFFest.
+GameFFest is a game festival held in Prague.
+Players can try video games for various platforms and visit the Video Game History Museum.
+The festival is a part of PragoFFest.